 The State Museum at Majdanek was founded in November 1944 on the grounds of the former German concentration camp.
 It is an institution directly subordinated to the Ministry of Culture and National Heritage.
 In addition to organizing exhibitions, the museum also runs educational and academic activities.
-Since 2004 there has also been a non-local branch of Majdanek – Museum – Memorial Site in Bełżec and since 2012 – Museum of the Former Death Camp in Sobibór.
+Since 2004 there has also been a non-local branch of Majdanek – Museum and Memorial Site in Bełżec and since 2012 – Museum and Memorial Site in Sobibór.

 The mission of the Museum is to cultivate the memory and promote historical education about the German occupation in the Lublin region during World War II, particularly by means of commemorating the victims, preserving the relics and documenting the history of the concentration camp at Majdanek and the death camps in Bełżec and Sobibór.

 The State Museum at Majdanek was established at the site of the former German concentration camp which functioned on the outskirts of Lublin between October 1941 and July 1944.
 It was opened in November 1944 and was the first museum devoted to the commemoration of the victims of World War II in Europe.

 In the first years of its operation, the Museum’s efforts focused on the preservation and reconstruction of historical objects as well as locating and cataloguing the surviving camp documentation.
 In 1945, the first permanent exhibition was opened.
 The first Week of Majdanek was also organized at the time, initially intended as commemoration of KL Lublin victims, but later taking the form of anti-war rallies largely subordinated to official propaganda policies.
 Efforts also begun to implement the first zoning plan for the Museum, which involved preservation of the victims’ ashes.